ibm-cloud-docs/vmwaresolutions/vmonic/understand-responsib.md

 Incident and operations management includes tasks such as monitoring, event management, high availability, problem determination, recovery, and full state backup and recovery.

-### Incident and operations management for VMware Solutions Shared
+### Incident and operations management for VMware Shared
 {: #understand-responsib-incident-and-ops-shared}

-The following table describes the responsibilities that are related to incident and operations management for VMware Solutions Shared.
+The following table describes the responsibilities that are related to incident and operations management for VMware Shared.

 | Task | {{site.data.keyword.IBM_notm}} responsibilities | Your responsibilities |
 |:---- |:----------------------------------------------- |:--------------------- |